Mixing Up Custom Paint Shades: The Basics of Color Mixing

 - Blue + Yellow = Green

-Mixing a primary color with a secondary color adjacent to it on the color wheel, like red and orange or blue and green, creates tertiary colors.
+Mixing a primary color with a secondary color adjacent to it on the color wheel—such as red with orange or blue with green—creates tertiary colors.

-The hue refers to the base color, like red or blue.
-Adding white or black to a hue creates tints (lighter) and shades (darker).
-Adding gray creates tones.
-Value refers to how light or dark a color is.
+A hue is a base color, like red or blue.
+Adding white to a hue creates a tint (lighter), black creates a shade (darker), and gray creates a tone.
+The value refers to how light or dark a color appears.

-Colors opposite each other on the color wheel, like red and green or blue and orange, are complementary.
-Using complementary colors creates high contrast.
+Colors positioned opposite each other on the color wheel, such as red and green or blue and orange, are called complementary.
+When placed together, they create bold contrast and visual interest.

-Colors next to each other on the color wheel, like blue, blue-green, and green, are analogous.
-They create harmony and continuity.
+Colors located side by side on the color wheel, like blue, blue-green, and green, are analogous.
+These pairings produce natural harmony and a sense of continuity.

-To mix a custom paint color, start with a base hue, then add white, black, or gray to achieve your desired value and intensity.
-Add complementary colors to make the shade vibrant or analogous colors for subtlety.
-Mix colors gradually, testing the shade with each addition until you get it just right.
+To create a custom shade, begin with a base hue.
+Add white, black, or gray to achieve the desired value and intensity.
+Use complementary colors to enhance vibrancy or analogous colors for subtlety.
+Mix gradually, testing as you go, until the color matches your vision.

 Primary, Secondary, and Tertiary Colors